Skip to content

 ### Autopartitioning constraints {#autopartitioning_constraints}

-There are following constraints during using autopartitioning:
+The following constraints apply when using autopartitioning:

 ## Message sources and groups {#producer-id}